PaulNWms/udacity-cicd-pipeline/README.md

 ![](images/Screenshot-final-test.png)

-As a fun bonus, the project contains a locust file `locustfile.py` which you can use to max out the F1 tier Azure App!
+As a fun bonus, the project contains a locust file `locustfile.py` which you can use to max out the F1 tier VM!

 ![](images/Screenshot-locust.png)